Annual Aggregate Turnover (AATO) Under GST in 2026

 Taxable Supplies: The Core Component

-Taxable supplies constitute the main part of your Annual Aggregate Turnover (AATO) calculation.
-All supplies of goods or services that are subject to GST at any rate, which can be 0%, 5%, 18%, or even 40%, are included in the calculation.
-This comprises your constant business sales, whether an invoice has been issued or not.
+Taxable supplies are a key component of your Annual Aggregate Turnover (AATO) calculation.
+All supplies of goods or services that are subject to GST at any rate, which could be 5%, 12%, 18%, or 28%, are included in the calculation.
+This includes your ongoing business sales, whether or not an invoice is issued.

-As an example, if you own a cafe, then your food sales will be categorized as taxable supplies.
-If you are a consultant, your charges for services will be counted as taxable supplies.
-The full sale value of your goods that are taxed at only 5% GST still gets counted toward the AATO.
+For example, if you own a cafe, your food sales would be classified as taxable supplies.
+If you are a consultant, charges for your services would be counted as taxable supplies.
+The full sales value of your goods, which are only taxed at 5% GST, still counts towards AATO.

 Exempt Supplies: Often Overlooked But Critical

-The incorrect assumption that AATO is to be calculated without exempt supplies is made by several businesses.
-Fresh fruits and vegetables, educational services by recognized institutions, and healthcare services by clinical establishments are examples of exempt supplies that must be included in your turnover calculation.
+Many businesses mistakenly believe that AATO should be calculated for non-exempt supplies.
+Fresh fruits and vegetables, educational services from reputable institutions, and healthcare services from clinical locations are examples of exempt supplies that should be included in your turnover calculation.

-The fact that an inclusion of this nature is often made by surprise comes out clearly through the example of an owner of a coaching institute providing exempt educational services worth 15 lakh rupees annually and also selling taxable books worth 5 lakh rupees, whose AATO is 20 lakh rupees instead of 5 lakh rupees.
+The fact that such items are often included randomly is illustrated by the example of a coaching institute owner who provides exempt educational services worth ₹1.5 million annually and also sells taxable books worth ₹5 million, whose AATO is ₹2 million instead of ₹5 million.

 Export of Goods and Services: Zero-Rated but Counted

-Under GST, exports are considered as zero-rated supplies, which implies that GST is not applied to them.
+Under GST, exports are considered zero-rated supplies, meaning they are not subject to GST.
 However, the total value of your exports is included in your AATO.
-This is crucial for businesses that cater to foreign markets and are not generating GST from most of their sales, but still, their turnover can be quite significant.
+This is crucial for businesses that supply to foreign markets and don't earn GST on most of their sales, yet may still have a significant turnover.

-For instance, an exporter sending out goods worth 50 lakhs rupees to international markets and selling 10 lakhs rupees worth of goods locally will have an AATO of 60 lakhs rupees, even if he charges GST only on the domestic sale.
+For example, an exporter who ships goods worth ₹5 million to international markets and sells goods worth ₹1 million locally would have an AATO of ₹6 million, even if they charge GST only on domestic sales.

 Inter-State Supplies: Capturing the Entire Picture

-AATO must include all your supplies to other states, irrespective of whether they are taxable, exempt, or zero-rated.
-This approach makes it certain that the entire business activity of yours in India is reflected in a single metric.
+AATO should include all your supplies to other states, whether they are taxable, exempt, or zero-rated.
+This ensures that your entire business activity in India is reflected in a single metric.

 What You Should Exclude from AATO